keyboard-dev/starter-template-v3/docs/usability-tips-with-claude.md

-# Using Keyoard in Claude
+# Using Keyboard in Claude

 Before getting started: